vanderhoornm/android-MythTV-Leanfront/README.md

 ### Frame Rate Synchronization.

  If you are playing a video or recording that was recorded at a different frame rate from the default for your android device, motion may appear jerky.
 Frame Rate Synchronization fixes this by changing the refresh rate of your TV to match the frame rate of the video.
 This requires a version of mythbackend that supports the GetStreamInfo method.
 That is currently supported in master from v32-Pre-540-ga2af89101b dated 2020/06/05 or fixes/31 from v31.0-68-gade713f98c dated 2020/06/26.
 Select "Match original frame rate" in the playback settings if you have a version of mythbackend with the GetStreamInfo method support.
 With Amazon Fire TV Stick you also need to enable the "Match original frame rate" setting in the Fire TV settings.

+### Bookmarks.

+Bookmarks in a recording or video can be stored in the android device or in the MythTV backend.
+In Settings, Playback you can select an option to store them locally.
+On versions of mythbackend before v32-Pre-658-g48557d32c2, video bookmarks are always stored locally.

+If local bookmarks are not selected:

+- Upon playback, if there is a local bookmark, it will be used.
+This can happen if you changed your local bookmarks setting after having already stored some local bookmarks.
+When exiting playback the bookmark will be stored on MythTV and the local bookmark erased.
+This can also happen if you upgrade your mythbackend to a version later than v32-Pre-658-g48557d32c2, the local video bookmarks will be used but will be cleared and set in MythTV from then on.

 ## Live TV